- NSSL/FRDD Rm 4368, 120 David L. Boren Boulevard, Norman, OK 73072

 - Nonhydrostatic atmospheric model development (particularily numerical methods used to solve the compressible Euler equations)

-- Dynamics of severe storms and tornadogenesis
+- Dynamics and predictability of severe storms and tornadogenesis

 - Radar and other in situ observations of supercell thunderstorms

 As part of that work, I am interested in a number of related scientific problems....